Skip to content

 Your visitors can easily get confused and leave because of poorly handled URL redirects.
 If you redirect a large quantity of URLs from your previous website to an unnecessary page (like the homepage of your new website), your audience will see a soft 404 error.

-Using JavaScript redirects will not help you because Google does not pick up on it.
+Using JavaScript redirects will not help you, as Google does not recognize them.
 Hence, you might incur a lot of indexing, traffic, and revenue loss.

 Pro Tip: Create a URL Map to keep track of all of them and their new destinations.
 It will help you test redirects before your audience does.
 Do not forget to include the URLs for migrating images and media.

-Google pays hard attention to internal links.
+Google pays close attention to internal links.
 Hence, the less updated the internal links are, the more difficult it becomes for Google to understand the new location.
 Thereby causing a delay in indexing.

-Remember to review all your internal links and export a list of them for complete updation.
+Remember to review all your internal links and export a list of them for complete updating.
 Re-check by crawling your site post-migration to see if you have missed updating links.

 Migrating Multilingual Sites